 - While being “back” in Africa, I have the pleasure to travel regularly to Europe and US for training, speaking engagements (for organizations such as the United Nations, McKinsey Consulting firm or the Worl Trade Organization) and various other business and personal purposes.
 It allows me to connect with friends, take a stroll in city centers, shop, work with a very decent internet connection and enjoy the best of both worlds!

 This could be you.
 Or not.

 I believe there is a time and place for everyone’s purpose.
-And no, I do not think that all Africans should move back to “help build” Africa, except if you benefited from a scholarship from your government, or if your residency permit is expired.
+And no, I do not think that all Africans should move back to “help build” Africa, except if you benefited from a scholarship from your government, or if your residence permit is expired.
 You absolutely have the right to stay in France, UK, US, Canada, Germany or wherever you choose to work/study/live and be happy to.
-However, if you are considering moving (back) to Africa, we could work together and assess if it is the right decision for you at this moment, and if yes, strategically define the steps to take to make that dream a fulfilling journey.
+However, if you believe moving (back) to Africa could be the right move for you, I can help you:

 So what now?
-You must feel a little bit scared, but if that little voice keeps asking you “what if?”, and if your heart beats a little bit faster when you see someone move back to Africa, then don’t wait anymore.
-Fill the contact form below, and let’s build the first pages of your African success story.
+You must feel a little bit scared, and it’s normal.
+But if a little voice keeps asking you “what if?”, and if your heart beats a little bit faster when you see someone moving back to Africa, then maybe the time has come for you take action!